 There will be no scheduled make-up exams for the midterm or finals.
 Failure to take the exam at the assigned time and place will result in a grade of zero for that exam.
 Extraordinary circumstances preventing you from taking an exam at the scheduled time must be discussed in advance with the Student Affairs Office (1128 Pacific Hall) and Dr. Pruneda-Paz.
-If an exception is made for these extraordinary circumstances, a make-up will be an oral exam via Zoom given by Dr. Pruneda-Paz.
+If an exception is made for these extraordinary circumstances, a make-up will be an oral exam (in person or via Zoom) given by Dr. Pruneda-Paz.